Get The Facts

 See common over-the-counter and prescription medications that contain acetaminophen.

-The liquid forms of these medications are particularly problematic.
+The liquid forms of these medications containing acetaminophen are particularly problematic.
 Many people simply take a gulp of medicine, rather than carefully measuring out a dose.
 Not measuring the dose significantly increases the risk of going beyond the limit for liver safety.